AguaClara/String-Digester/Final_Report_stringdigester.md

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Photos/chainzz.jpg?raw=true" width = 300/>

-Figure 11.
+Figure 10.
 The stainless steel chains from left to right: small sash chain, bead chain, big sash chain, and jack chain.
 </center>

 ### Foam
-For the polymer-based materials, four polymer foams were purchased: a 20-foot, closed-cell construction, chemical-resistant, grey polyethylene cord with a diameter of 0.500 inches, a 36 by 2 inch, open-cell construction, ultra-conformable, teal polyurethane strip with a thickness of 0.500 inches, a 36 by 2 inch, open-cell construction, super-cushioning, white polyurethane sheet with a thickness of 0.5000 inches, and a 24 by 24 inch, open-cell construction, super-absorbent, blue polyurethane sheet with a thickness of 0.2500 inches.
+For the polymer-based materials, four polymer foams were purchased: a 20-foot, closed-cell construction, chemical-resistant, grey polyethylene cord with a diameter of 0.500 inches, a 36 by 2 inch, open-cell construction, ultra-conformable, teal polyurethane strip with a thickness of 0.500 inches, a 36 by 2 inch, open-cell construction, super-cushioning, white polyurethane sheet with a thickness of 0.5000 inches, and a 24 by 24 inch, open-cell construction, super-absorbent, blue polyurethane sheet with a thickness of 0.2500 inches (See Figure 11).

 Purchasing Links:
 [Grey Foam](https://www.mcmaster.com/93295k33),